 There are times when performance issues are a result of a leader’s ineffectiveness in setting clear expectations.
 When this happens, an employee simply doesn’t know precisely what’s expected of them.
 That isn’t fair to them when a leader is measuring an employee’s performance on their ability to meet his or her expectations.
 Let’s be clear, when that happens, that’s on the leader, not on the employee.

-At SEI, we use our SR5 Performance Measurement System to ensure both employees and leaders are on the same page.
+At Service Express, we use our SR5 Performance Measurement System to ensure both employees and leaders are on the same page.
 With it we can ensure that expectations are written out and are being measured regularly.
 It takes the guess work out of performance reviews and leads to great conversations.

 3. Clear Timeframes